-It’s extremely important to keep your body well hydrated while you work hard and sweat during your run.
-As everybody sweats at his or her own unique rate, it’s important to understand that you may need to rehydrate at a different pace than your workout partner so always have water handy and try to drink before you’re thirsty.
+It’s extremely important to keep your body well-hydrated while you work hard and sweat during your run.
+As everybody sweats at his or her own unique rate, you may need to rehydrate at a different pace than your workout partner so always have water handy and try to drink before you’re thirsty.

 If you are exercising in any type of extreme climate (either overly hot or overly cold), you will lose fluid at a higher rate than normal so be sure to increase your regular water consumption when this is the case.

 If you feel as though you need a quick snack during the workout, try soda crackers, pretzels or granola to give you a boost of energy.

 Once you’re done your workout, your body is going to want to act like a sponge, ready to start storing energy again, repairing muscles and rehydrating itself with needed fluids.
 Be sure to refuel immediately after getting your sweat on with a healthy shake, chocolate milk or water.
 You may also want to have a snack of yogurt or a whole grain energy bar.

 Once you’re done hosing off in the shower, that’s probably a good time to put together a meal or snack that is high in carbohydrates with a little bit of protein and fat.

 Good choices post-run meals include: